duyquang6/quote-today/README.md

 - Run `./start.sh --bootstrap` quick bootstrap app (include build, start docker, migrate schema and start app), it will ready to accept connection to :8080 local
 - Run `make docker.local.stop` to cleanup

+## Heroku deploy

+Easily deploy with terraform enabled
+- `heroku login` to get heroku context
+- Go to terraform folder, run `terraform init` to initialize
+- Run `terraform apply` to create infras & build and deploy
+- Go to heroku management page, setup the config for the app and redeploy

 ## For developing
 - Get tools for developing: `make install-go-tools`
 - Build app docker image: run `make build.docker.image`